cervoise/blog/certifications/SLAE/Exo5-Metasploit_payloads.md

 ## Analysis

 Let's analyse this deeper.
 Wireshark is running on the attacker system in order to intercept all the trafic.
-Using gbd we can easily view that */bin/dash* is started in a new process.
+Using gdb we can easily view that */bin/dash* is started in a new process.

 ```
 $ gdb -q ./staged-shellcode